ufo2011/NXP-MCUBootUtility/README.md

 > Note1: Before using NXP-MCUBootUtility, you need to download [HAB Code Signing Tool](https://www.nxp.com/webapp/sps/download/license.jsp?colCode=IMX_CST_TOOL&appType=file2&location=null&DOWNLOAD_ID=null&lang_cd=en) from NXP website，upzip it and put it in the \NXP-MCUBootUtility\tools\cst\ directory, then modify the code to enable AES function and rebuild \NXP-MCUBootUtility\tools\cst\mingw32\bin\cst.exe, or HAB related encryption function can not be used properly。See more details in [《The step-by-step guide  to rebuild cst.exe for HAB encryption》](https://www.cnblogs.com/henjay724/p/10189593.html)

-> Note2: Before using NXP-MCUBootUtility, you need to rebuild the source in \NXP-MCUBootUtility\tools\image_enc\code directory to generate image_enc.exe and put it in \NXP-MCUBootUtility\tools\image_enc\win directory, or BEE related encryption function can not be used properly。See more details in [《The step-by-step guide to build image_enc.exe for BEE encryption》](https://www.cnblogs.com/henjay724/p/10189602.html)
+> Note2: Before using NXP-MCUBootUtility, you need to rebuild the source in \NXP-MCUBootUtility\tools\image_enc\code directory to generate image_enc.exe and put it in \NXP-MCUBootUtility\tools\image_enc\win directory, or BEE/OTFAD related encryption function can not be used properly。See more details in [《The step-by-step guide to build image_enc.exe for BEE/OTFAD encryption》](https://www.cnblogs.com/henjay724/p/10189602.html)

 > Note3: The NXP-MCUBootUtility.exe in the source code package is packaged in the Windows 10 x64 environment and has only been tested in this environment.
 If it cannot be used directly for system environment reasons, you need to install [Python2.7.15 x86 version ](https://www.python.org/ftp/python/2.7.15/python-2.7.15.msi)(Confirm that the directory "\Python27\" and "\Python27\Scripts\" are in the system environment variable path after the installation is completed), then click on "do_setup_by_pip.bat" in the "\NXP-MCUBootUtility\env\" directory to install the Python library on which NXP-MCUBootUtility depends.
 Finally, click "do_pack_by_pyinstaller.bat" to regenerate the NXP-MCUBootUtility.exe.